-Year 7 students have the opportunity to experience and participate in a number of extra-curricular activities.
-These include a myriad of sporting events such as the annual Athletics and Swimming Carnivals, to a variety of representative sport including Rugby League, Touch Football, Netball, Cross Country and Water Polo.
+Year 7 students have many opportunities to participate in extra-curricular activities at St Paul’s.
+These include sporting events such as the annual Athletics and Swimming Carnivals, representative sports including Rugby League, Touch Football, Netball and Cross Country.
 Students are also strongly encouraged to engage in the cultural events that are on offer at St Paul’s including Splendour in the Arts, Book Week, inter-school Public Speaking and Debating, Diosounds and Aspire.
-Community events such as the Opening School Mass, St Paul’s Day, Year 7 Community Days and a variety of charity and fund-raising days are also integral ways in which a sense of community and belonging is fostered and strengthened.
-Some Year 7 students are also invited to share their experiences with next year’s cohort through participation in the Orientation Program.
+Community events such as the Opening School Mass, St Paul’s Day, Year 7 Community Days and a variety of charity and fund-raising days help to build a strong sense of community and belonging at for students at St Paul’s.
 Many of these activities are unique to high school and St Paul’s Catholic College and students are encouraged to be confident and courageous when sharing and demonstrating their own unique gifts and talents in the St Paul’s community.

 Year 7 is fun, busy and a great challenge!